Professor Profile: Dr. Fritz Williams

 Applying his education to the classroom and the church has always been a priority to Dr. Williams.
 He has served on staff at Antioch Missionary Baptist Church in San Antonio and currently serves as the pastor of First Baptist Church in his hometown of Lockhart, Texas.
 He also has taught at Guadalupe School of Religion and Wayland Baptist University.
 “I am excited for the opportunity to continue sharing the knowledge of God with the burgeoning minds of the future at SCS,” he expresses.
 “We here at SCS are given the opportunity to develop the student practitioner and aid them in exploring the call of God upon their life.
 Helping them define and understand this call is an incredible honor.”

-Outside of SCS you can find Dr. Williams cheering on the San Antonio Spurs and the Dallas Cowboys, playing dominos, driving around Texas, and spending time with his wife Tandelyn, their four children, his grandson, and waiting for the arrival of their first granddaughter.
+Outside of SCS you can find Dr. Williams cheering on the San Antonio Spurs and the Dallas Cowboys, playing dominos, driving around Texas, and spending time with his wife Tandelyn, their four children, and his grandchildren.